nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ### Delete Patient/Doctor Feature

-This feature allows users to delete the desired patient or doctor based on the nric provided.
+This feature allows users to delete the desired patient or doctor based on the NRIC provided.

 #### Implementation

-Implementation of the delete feature is similar to the original delete command, except that it is done with Ic instead of Index.
+Implementation of the delete feature is similar to the original delete command, except that it is done with nric instead of Index.

 Given below is an example usage scenario and how the delete mechanism behaves at each step.